adamzvolanek/silver-barnacle/lecturebook/lectures/lecture05/section5_1.md

 - Fedora
 - Red Hat Enterprise Linux

-The first four options are available to you to try for free, however be warned, they operate very differently from what you may be used to with ChromeOS, MacOS, and/or Windows.
+The first four options are available to you to try for free, however be warned, they operate very differently from what you may be used to with ChromeOS, macOS, and/or Windows.
 Red Hat Enterprise Linux, or RHEL for short, is a common Linux distribution used in industry.
 Primarily due to its stability, security patching, and support.

 ### Linux Benefits